singhrakeshgkp/spring-reactive/sreactive-mongo-integration2/reactive-mongodb2.md

 - Create a ```ReservationClient.java, Reservation.java``` classes
 - Create a web client bean in Spring boot main class
 - Now run the test, it will fail as its unbale to connect to localhost, localhost producer is not up.
 To test this in issolation we will mock it using wiremock.
+- Add wiremock and mock the response.
+Run the test this time it will pass.
+But if multiple team working on the same project they may have defined the attribute with different name such as ```Reservation.resName, Reservation.name``` etc. In this case test will never pass
+- To deal with the above scenario we will use client and servicer side contract.
+- Create new folder ```/resources/contract``` under test directory of producer application.
+  - Create new file ```AllReservations.groovy``` file could be yml or Pact ..etc